Property Versus Shares

 • Source: ASX Investment Sector Performance Report by Towns Perrin

-So what can we make of these results?
-Well, simply that both property and shares have each provided relatively high long-term returns over any other traditional asset classes.
+So, what can we make of these results?
+Well, property and shares have each provided relatively high long-term returns over other traditional asset classes.

 Share